Why Long Duration Energy Storage Must Scale 50x by 2050

 Current Energy Storage Landscape

-At present, most grid storage solutions rely on lithium-ion batteries, which are effective for short-term energy needs but fall short in providing storage over extended durations.
+Currently, the majority of grid storage options are based on lithium-ion batteries that are beneficial in the short term energy application, but they are far from enough to offer energy storage capabilities over long periods.
 Pumped hydro storage, the most common form of renewable energy storage, has geographical limitations and cannot be deployed at the scale required for a net-zero grid.
-This gap in storage capabilities underscores the need for energy storage systems that can discharge power for multiple hours or even days—essentially, long duration energy storage.
+The requirement for the need to fill this dead storage underlines the fact that energy storage systems that can discharge power over many hours or even days, i.e. long duration energy storage, would be desirable.

 Scaling LDES to Meet Future Demand

-• Support increasing shares of renewable energy in the power mix
+• Encourage growing shares of renewable energy in the power portfolio

-• Ensure stable electricity prices by managing supply fluctuations effectively
+• Provide stable electricity prices by effectively controlling supply fluctuations

-Achieving this scale requires advancements in renewable energy storage technologies, new policy frameworks, and significant investments from both the public and private sectors.
+Reaching this scale needs innovations in renewable energy storage technologies, new policies, and massive investments from public and private sectors.

 Overcoming Key Energy Storage Challenges